solana-labs/solana/bench-exchange/README.md

 investors' trades and Matchers' match requests.
 To achieve this state the following must occur in order:

-- Start the Solana blockchain
+- Start the Safecoin blockchain
 - Start the  thin-client
 - The Matcher subscribes to change notifications for all the accounts owned by the exchange program id.
-The subscription is managed via Solana's JSON RPC interface.
+The subscription is managed via Safecoin's JSON RPC interface.
 - The Matcher starts responding to queries for bid/ask price and OHLCV